BryanOwens012/template-claude-nextjs-fastapi/README.md

 ### Frontend (Vercel)

-1. Connect your repository to Vercel
+1. Connect your repository to Vercel (via GitHub integration)
 2. Vercel will automatically detect the `vercel.json` configuration
 3. Set environment variables in Vercel dashboard
 4. Deploy